Short International Programs (SIPs)

 - How you will benefit from this experience

 - Be sure to read instructions very carefully and ensure you are submitting all components of the application package.
+You must see checkmarks on all components of each SIP you apply to.
 We do not consider incomplete applications.

 - Ensure you are answering all of the questions outlined in the Letter of Interest.

-You will be evaluated on your knowledge of/passion for the Global Experience program, your ability to think critically, and your ability to represent Centennial College well as an individual abroad.
+You will be evaluated on your knowledge of/passion for the Global Experience program, your ability to think critically, work well in a team, and your ability to represent Centennial College well as an individual abroad.
+We are also looking for students who are able to demonstrate that they have reflected on why they wish to go on a SIP: why it is beneficial to them.
+This is more than just a vacation!

-Students will be interviewed in groups of up to eight students and will be scored according to a rubric.
+Students will be interviewed in groups of up to six students and will be scored according to a rubric.

-- If you will be missing any classes during the SIP, make sure you speak with your professors or Success Advisor to get their preliminary support and advice.
+- If you will be missing any classes during the SIP, make sure you speak with your Success Advisor and/or coordinator to get their preliminary support and advice.

-- Do you have any personal commitments during those dates?
-Family vacations?
+- Double check if you have any personal commitments during those dates: Family vacations?
 Weddings?
+Talk to your loved ones.

 - Be sure to use the appropriate tags and hashtags when posting about your experience on social media.